adonisjs/v6-docs/content/docs/digging_deeper/transmit.md

 ### Creating a Subscription

-You can create a subscription to a channel using the `subscribe` method.
+You can create a subscription to a channel using the `subscription` method.
 The method receives the channel name.

 ```ts
 const subscription = transmit.subscription('chats/1/messages')